Learning in the moment

 We believe this is a strong method of reinforcement for learning that is generally missing in micro-learning platforms.

-We look forward to seeing what our customers create with this feature, and what measures we can make on the way.
+We look forward to seeing what our customers create with this feature, and what measures of effectiveness we see on the way.

 Let us know your thoughts in the comments.